Wanderlust Traveler | Anje from Going Somewhere Slowly

 8) Worst holiday so far and, why you won’t recommend it?

 I’ve never had a bad holiday and I believe that there is always something good to find, even when it feels like everything is bad.

 9) Any advice to people who would like to start traveling?

 Just do it.
-There is no right or wrong way when it comes to a travelling style; some like it rough and others prefer luxury.
+There is no right or wrong way when it comes to a traveling style; some like it rough and others prefer luxury.
 Do what suits you.
 If you need to plan every last detail, then do it, make the journey your own.
-But before you do any activity, always ask that little voice in your head (or Google) whether or not it is ethical, especially when it comes to activities that has something to do with animals.
+But before you do any activity, always ask that little voice in your head (or Google) whether or not it is ethical, especially when it comes to activities that have something to do with animals.